FlorianWoelki/vue-cirrus/README.md

 ## 🧐 Introduction

 Vue-Cirrus is a component framework for Vue.
-The goal of Vue-Cirrus is to provide clean, readable and reusable components that make building your application easier.
+The goal of Vue-Cirrus is to provide clean readable and reusable components that make building your application easier.

 You can build your amazing applications with the Power of Vue, Cirrus and a massive library of beautifully crafted components and features.